PierreSenellart/provsql/doc/source/user/casestudy7.rst

     FROM assignment a, expertise e, topic_of t
     WHERE a.reviewer = e.reviewer AND e.topic = t.topic AND t.paper = a.paper

-Try ``independent`` on the literal circuit: it **rejects** it (a reviewer's candidate papers are mutually exclusive, so the lineage is neither independent nor read-once), and Part A's routes do not apply to the cyclic shape.
-The joint-width route compiles it anyway: the joint treewidth -- data graph *plus* the ``repair_key`` exclusion blocks -- is bounded, so ProvSQL builds a certified d-D (each block stick-broken into shared independent events) that ``independent`` evaluates to the exact ``0.735868``.
+Try ``independent`` with the toggle on :guilabel:`Semiring` (the literal circuit): it **rejects** it (a reviewer's candidate papers are mutually exclusive, so the lineage is neither independent nor read-once), and Part A's routes do not apply to the cyclic shape.
+Switch the toggle back to :guilabel:`Boolean` and the joint-width route compiles it anyway: the joint treewidth -- data graph *plus* the ``repair_key`` exclusion blocks -- is bounded, so ProvSQL builds a certified d-D (each block stick-broken into shared independent events) that ``independent`` evaluates to the exact ``0.735868``.
 This is the one cell of the :ref:`tractability table <tractable-cases>` nothing else
 fills: :math:`\#P`-hard *and* correlated, exact and linear in the data.